AnimaRain/ShootAR/README.md

 #### Push to upstream
 Before uploading anything read the [license section](#license).
 Also, if you have intention of uploading anything that has been made by a third party, make sure that you have their permission and that there is no conflicts with the license and principles of this project.
 They should, also, be credited.
+Make sure that none of the files to be uploaded contain any personal info, either yours or another's, or any information regarding security, like passwords or keys.

 To push the commits to the server having a branch and a pull request is required (as [described above](#pull-request-and-branch)).